Merkoba/Harambe/README.md

 ---

-When the sample icon is clicked, it shows a popup window in the top right.
+When a sample icon is clicked, it shows a popup window in the top right.

 It supports moving to prev or next samples using arrow buttons, or keyboard arrows.